brille/brille/docs/module/grids.rst

 ============

-A hybrid grid employs both a regular grid of parallelepipeds and, where the regular grid passes the Brillouin zone boundary, indvidually triangulated cells.
+A hybrid grid employs both a regular grid of parallelepipeds and, where the regular grid passes the Brillouin zone boundary, individually triangulated cells.
 This enables fast location of the cell containing any interpolation point and, if it is triangulated, subsequent fast location of the containing tetrahedron.